morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * creates a new PCB - OS specific data structure, access must be privileged
 * is a library wrapper around a *system call*
 * Trap(software generated interrupt) to the OS. *k-stack* saved to current (parent) PCB
-* duplicate parent PCB, duplicate all file descriptors, duplicate memory assignment but separate writable pages
+* **duplicate parent PCB**, duplicate all file descriptors, duplicate memory assignment but separate writable pages
 * **Policy**: Prefer parent or child process by returning from the system call to one or the other

 ## Exec